Geneva Country Day School: History

 The building was erected as a school in 1927 and functioned as such until it was closed in 1939 due to the Great Depression.
 It was designed by the notable architectural firm of Holabird & Roche.
 It was designed to resemble a home to improve the comfort level of students.
 The Geneva Day School was an early adapter of the reformed school movement that saw teachers as guides instead of taskmasters.
 It was founded by the Bangs family; William D. Bangs was a general counsel for Illinois Bell.
 He held degrees from Princeton University and Harvard Law, and his wife from Vassar College.
 After their first child developed pneumonia, they home schooled him and his friends, calling it the "Adventure School".
 Word spread about the Adventure School, and soon several prominent local figures enrolled their children.
 Soon, over fifty students through grade 11 attended the classes.

-The 1919 barn that originally was used as a school was too small, promoting the construction of a new venue in 1927.
-William Bangs offered a tract of land across from a golf course for the school.
+The original 1919 barn used as a school became too small, leading to the construction of a new facility in 1927.
+William Bangs donated a tract of land across from a golf course for the new school building.
 Bangs was familiar with Holabird & Roche through Illinois Bell, so they were tasked with designing the building.
 The University of Chicago School of Education was consulted to design the school's strategy, help in design, and choose a principal.
 One of the students in the school was the son of a trustee for the university.
 The school grounds included a soccer and football field, a basketball court, a baseball diamond, and a playground.

-The Geneva Country Day School attracted teachers proficient in many areas including art and music, allowing the school to focus on developing sportsmanship, workmanship, and social responsibility.
-The school battled with perceptions that it was elitist, and tried to sway locals by offering some free school classes to younger students.
-Local public school were motivated to compete with the Country Day School and soon offered more child-oriented schooling.
+The Geneva Country Day School attracted teachers skilled in various fields, including art and music, enabling the school to emphasize sportsmanship, workmanship, and social responsibility.
+However, it faced criticism for being perceived as elitist and sought to counter this by offering some free classes to younger students.
+In response, local public schools were motivated to compete and began providing more child-centered education.
 The school was forced to close in 1939 due to low enrollment stemming from the Great Depression.
 The building was added to the National Register of Historic Places on August 21, 1989.
 It was home to the Fox River Valley chapter of the Red Cross before being rezoned as a private residence.